dreamfactorysoftware/platform-wiki/Platform-Documentation/REST-API/Database/SQL/SQL-Related-Data.md

 One of the most powerful features of SQL databases is the ability to relate separate data records and perform queries that retrieve that related data all at once.
-One problem is that this requires a fairly in-depth knowledge of your database, it's schema, and SQL syntax.
-Another is that this ability of your database is not easily accessed from the web.
-For the veteran DB and server-side engineers, this may not seem like a big deal, but for a lot of front-end developers, that either don't know or don't want to know all that is involved, it is no small feat.

-**Building and Discovering the Relationships

 DreamFactory's SQL DB service discovers these relationships automatically from the schema in your database.
+This allows clients of the API to work with related data as one unit.
 You don't have to provision anything except the connection parameters.
-The service can only access what the credentials given in the connection parameters allow it too.
+The service can only access schema and records that are allowed by the credentials given in the connection parameters.
 Additional restrictions for the access through the API may be provisioned using our user role setup.

+###Building New Relationships

+Using the [schema](Database-Schema) portion of the database service, relationships between new or existing tables can easily be created.
 Consider the following schema for a demo of tracking contacts in a database.
-Here we can show the various ways data can be related and how to use our API to discover, these relationships and perform CRUD operations with them.
+Here we can show the various ways data can be related and how to use our API to discover these relationships and perform CRUD operations with them.
 Note: The tables here have been edited for size and clarity, to see the full schema, see [Contact Demo Schema](contact_demo_schema.json).
 The schema here can be posted to the [database schema API](Database-Creating-Schema), or imported into the Schema Manager in the admin application, to create these tables and relationships.

 ```javascript
 {